What Should a Workplace Code of Conduct Include?

 A safe and respectful workplace does not happen by chance.

-Unacceptable behaviour—such as harassment, discrimination, bullying, or retaliation—must be defined clearly.
-Employees should understand what behaviour will not be tolerated and why dignity and respect are non-negotiable.
+Organisations must clearly define unacceptable behaviour such as harassment, discrimination, bullying, or retaliation.
+Employees should understand which behaviours will not be tolerated and why dignity and respect remain non-negotiable.

-When expectations are written plainly, employees feel more confident that fairness is taken seriously.
+When organisations write expectations plainly, employees feel more confident that fairness is taken seriously.

 Reporting Channels and Issue Resolution